sktrip/Portfolio/README.md

 						<div class="inner">
 							<h3>Work Experience</h3>
               <p>  I'm a software engineer with 9+ years of experience working primarily in telecom and financial services domain.
-During my tenure, I've taken up different roles: as a Java developer, SQL developer, Senior QA engineer </p>
+During my tenure, I've taken up different roles: as a Java developer, SQL developer, Senior QA engineer , Have worked on some complex applications and hetrogeneous data sources </p>

 					<ul>
 						<li>	Senior software enigineer with TATA Consultancy Services (TCS) Limited from March 2010 to June 2016</li>